 Black Cats Were Once a Sailor’s Best Mate!

-In the time when brave souls would sail the seven seas in search of new lands and wealth, sailors from Britain and Ireland would often bring a black “ship’s cat” on board as a token of good luck on their journey.
+It was a time when brave souls would sail the seven seas in search of new lands and wealth.
+So sailors from Britain and Ireland would often bring a black “ship’s cat” on board as a token of good luck on their journey.
 But the “luck” these cats brought on board the ship came with a purpose–as they worked to control the rat population aboard the vessel.
-It’s commonly known that rats are carriers of disease, so by limiting the rodent population, the ship cat helped to keep passengers at less risk of contracting often fatal diseases.
+It’s commonly known that rats are carriers of disease.
+So by limiting the rodent population, the ship cat helped to keep passengers at less risk of contracting often fatal diseases.
 Not only this, but rats can also damaged food supply and chew through important ropes and sails aboard a ship, so the less rats, the better all around!
 Nice work, ship cat!